 Error Code : rundll32.exe

 Those are alerts that claim that they are official alerts of Microsoft Windows and that the Zeus virus was detected on your computer.

 Do NOT try calling the phone number under any circumstances.
 It is not toll free as promoted on the website, and even the shortest call may cost you a fortune.
 Not to mention that, while the con artists can present themselves as Microsoft employees, or any other reputable partners, they will try to get personal information and financial data about you.
 That information can be sold, and you could get into bigger problems, such as identity theft, your bank accounts getting emptied etc.

 How To Get Rid of ZEUS VIRUS Scam?

-To remove the “ZEUS VIRUS DETECTED” tech support scam and its related files manually from your PC, follow the step-by-step removal instructions provided below.
+To remove the “ZEUS VIRUS DETECTED” tech support scam and its related files manually from your PC or Mac, follow the step-by-step removal instructions provided below.
 If the manual removal guide does not get rid of the scam and its redirects completely, you should search for and remove any leftover items with an advanced anti-malware tool.
 Software like that will keep your system secure in the future.